 The holiday season is based on giving and gratitude.
 For one Mt.
 Laurel, NJ woman, Rosie Lemansky, her life revolves around these principles every day.
 In 2006, after the tragic loss of her brother, Roger Garrett, to a brain hemorrhage, she decided to begin giving back.
 Although Roger’s death was heartbreaking for Rosie and her family, they made the selfless decision for him to be an organ and tissue donor.
 This choice to say “yes” has allowed Roger’s legacy to be one of generosity and compassion.
 It has also encouraged Rosie to become a passionate advocate for organ and tissue donation.

-Each Tuesday morning, Rosie is at the Family House, volunteering her time and making a difference in the lives of transplant patients and their families who are staying at the House.
-Created in 2011, Gift of Life’s Family House is a “home away from home” for individuals seeking transplant-related care in Philadelphia.
-Rosie helps stock the pantry at the Family House, talks with patients and cooks for the Home Cook Heroes program, which provides homemade meals for the House’s guests.
+Each Tuesday morning, Rosie is at the Gift of Life Howie’s House, volunteering her time and making a difference in the lives of transplant patients and their families who are staying at the House.
+Created in 2011, Gift of Life’s Gift of Life Howie’s House is a “home away from home” for individuals seeking transplant-related care in Philadelphia.
+Rosie helps stock the pantry at the Gift of Life Howie’s House, talks with patients and cooks for the Home Cook Heroes program, which provides homemade meals for the House’s guests.

 As Hanukah begins this year, Rosie reflects lovingly on her brother and is grateful that she knows he enhanced people’s lives – both in life and in death.
 “I’ve heard a lot of different beliefs about organ donation, and I tell people my story so they can see another side.
 It is really the worst time in a family’s life when someone dies, and it is really hard.
 But I know that after the fact, my brother being a donor is the one light that has brought me joy.” she said.